reactjs/server-components-demo/README.md

 And you're done!

+### Rspack related

+- Make sure you are using `pnpm`.
+I patched the `react-server-dom-webpack` package, you need pnpm to make the patch works.

 ## Notes about this app

 The demo is a note-taking app called **React Notes**.
 It consists of a few major parts: